Paspahegh: Aftermath

-The original capital of the Paspahegh Indians, present-day Sandy Point in Charles City County, was settled by English colonists in 1617, who called it Smith's Hundred.
+The original capital of the Paspahegh nation, present-day Sandy Point in Charles City County, was settled by English colonists in 1617, who called it Smith's Hundred.
 After 1619, they renamed it Southampton Hundred.
 St. Mary's Anglican Church was established there prior to the Indian massacre of 1622, a series of surprise attacks on English settlements in Virginia that devastated the colonial population.

 Archaeological site

 Archaeologists are studying the archaeological site known as Paspahegh or Site 44JC308, near Jamestown, Virginia.
 It is located 6 mi above the English fort at Jamestown.
 First identified in 1983 by surveyors from the College of William and Mary, the site is one of only a few Early Contact period archeological sites in Virginia.

 The James River Institute for Archeology (JRIA) conducted collections from a 31 acre site when it was threatened with development.
 More concentrated work was done in an area of 2.1 acre.
 The site has remants of houses, mortuary structures, elite's houses, and other village structures and artifacts such as ceramics and copper items.

 Analysis of the site showed the rise in copper exchange and followed by a decline.
 English colonists quickly realized how highly the Powhatan peoples valued copper.
 As the English brought more copper into the colony over a nearly 20-year period, its value declined, and it never recovered the prestige it held at the time of English arrival.
 Copper was the most important metal in among Powhatan tribes, where it was a mark in life and death of the social hierarchy.
 The elite were buried with copper items to secure them passage in the spiritual world.

-English copper trade freed Chief Powhatan from relations with hostile Monacan and other tribes to the west.
+The English copper trade freed Mamanatowick Powhatan from relations with hostile Monacan and their allies in the west.
 Similarly, the English hoped to use their colony to free themselves of dependence on other European nations for other goods.

 Other Paspahegh villages were located on the south bank of the Chickahominy River and on the north bank of the James River in Charles City County.